7 ways inflation affects your finances, and what to do about each one

 Below, we break down how inflation affects New Zealand households and investors, and the practical steps you can take at each stage to protect your money.

 The Reserve Bank of New Zealand (RBNZ) calls inflation “the thief in your wallet.”
 It does not announce itself.
 It does not send you a bill.
 It simply makes every dollar you hold worth a little less than it was yesterday.
+Yet most New Zealanders underestimate how much ground they have lost.

 The most visible effect of inflation is a rising cost of living.
 When broad-based prices increase, you pay more each year for housing, food, fuel, electricity, and healthcare.
 It is why your grandparents remember milk at a fraction of today’s price and why a takeaway coffee keeps creeping upward.